poojamali2011/Supply-Chain-Analytics-with-Power-BI/README.md

 Line fill rate= Number of lines where order is filled/ Total number of lines Volume fill rate = volume shipped complete / total ordered volume

+**Dataset**

+Before going into the analysis, let's look at all the tables used in this project.
+The six tables used in this project are:

+dim_customers: This table contains all the information about customers

+dim_date: Contains the dates at daily, monthly levels, and week numbers of the year

+dim_products: Contains all the information about the products

+dim_order_lines: Contains information about orders and each item inside the orders.

+dim_orders_aggregate: Contains information about OnTime, InFull and OnTime In full information aggregated at the order level per customer

+dim_targets_orders: This table contains all target data at the customer level